-The Group has developed strong communication lines with a variety of stakeholder groups, including State Governments in New South Wales and Queensland, key Federal and State regulators, investors, media and unions.
+The ability to engage with key stakeholders to The Group has developed strong communication lines with a variety satisfy competing interests without of stakeholder groups, including State Governments in New South compromising the Group's operations or Wales and Queensland, key Federal and State regulators, investors, achievement of the Group's strategic media and unions.
 The Group has also developed partnerships with a number of local community groups and charitable organisations.

-The Group continuously monitors for potential legislative changes or changes in relevant government policy in the States and countries in which it conducts business operations.
-This includes matters core to the integrity of gaming operations such as gaming regulatory compliance, responsible gaming and service of alcohol and Anti-Money Laundering and Counter-Terrorism Financing (AML & CTF) Act compliance.
+The potential effect of political or regulatory The Group continuously monitors for potential legislative changes or changes in Australia affecting the operation of changes in relevant government policy in the States and countries in casinos, or the potential effect of changes in which it conducts business operations.
+This includes matters core to the administration of laws in foreign countries the integrity of gaming operations such as gaming regulatory compliance, responsible gaming and service of alcohol and Anti-Money Laundering and Counter-Terrorism Financing (AML & CTF) Act compliance.
 The Group has dedicated regulatory and compliance teams and a specialist AML & CTF team that has recently enhanced the Group's AML & CTF risk management capabilities, including through dedicated IT systems development.
 The Group also makes representations to government and industry groups to promote effective, appropriate and consistent regulatory and policy outcomes.